The Necessity Of Grief

 The deeper one thinks about this app the more grotesque, arrogant and perverse the concept behind it becomes.
 The deception is akin to pulling the stuffing from a teddy-bear, sliding it over-top of one of those robo-dogs and calling it a grizzly.

 Grieving is a rite of passage for those left behind.
 An app can't replace that.
-Nothing can.

 Grief is a sense of loss for something we hold precious.
-This definition seems pretty tight, but grief is has deeper nuance.
+This definition seems pretty tight, but grief has even deeper nuance.
 A more refined perspective comes from Francis Weller's book The Wild Edge of Sorrow.
 This is a paraphrase, but an accurate one: 'Grief is the loss of every path – we hoped would come true – that is no longer available to us'.

 That's why grief is not – and cannot be – pain alone.
 It's more special than that.